ufs-community/land-DA_workflow/docs/source/DASystem.rst

    * The Interface for Observation Data Access (`IODA <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.0.0/inside/jedi-components/ioda/index.html>`__) for the observation formatting and processing
    * The Unified Forward Operator (`UFO <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.0.0/inside/jedi-components/ufo/index.html>`__) for comparing model forecasts and observations

-..
-COMMENT: And FV3-JEDI bundle? https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.0.0/inside/jedi-components/fv3-jedi/index.html
-   "FV3-JEDI is the interface between the generic components of the JEDI system and models that are based on the FV3 (Finite Volume Cubed-Sphere) dynamical core."

 JEDI's Unified Forward Operator (UFO) links observation operators with the Object Oriented Prediction System (OOPS) to compute a simulated observation given a known model state.
 It does not restrict observation operators based on model-specific code structures or requirements.
 The UFO code structure provides generic classes for observation bias correction and quality control.
 Within this system, IODA converts the observation data into model-specific formats to be ingested by each model's data assimilation system.
 This involves model-specific data conversion efforts.

 Object-Oriented Prediction System (OOPS)